mikprin/pfSense_tools_mikprin/README.md

 # pfSense_tools_mikprin
 This python code allow you to add static DHCP to XML configuration from CSV file.
+That might be usefull when you need to add a massive list of servers to DHCP binding.
+Example of format of CSV can be found in `examples/staticmap.csv`.
+Also you will need your current PfSence XML configuration which you can download from backup page.

 # Installation